vincent-hanlon/InvertypeR/README.md

 Results for the [InvertypeR paper](https://doi.org/10.1186/s12864-021-07892-9) are from commit ca17a576fcbfeeb81ecd30c2c6c41ef4f1bc68cf, when composite files were created using BASH scripts rather than the R package.
 The newest commit produces essentially identical results and is faster.

-### Example of how to run InvertypeR
+#### Example of how to run InvertypeR

 Open R and move to a directory that contains paired-end BAM files and a VCF of snps.
-We're assuming here that the individual is a humnan male, the BAM, VCF, and BED files all have coordinates for the reference genome GRCh38, and we want to call inversions on the sex chromosomes as well as chr1, chr2, and chr8 for some reason.
+We're assuming here that the individual is a human male, the BAM, VCF, and BED files all have coordinates for the reference genome GRCh38, and we want to call inversions on the sex chromosomes as well as chr1, chr2, and chr8 for some reason.

 ```
 library(invertyper)